 It is necessary to define deliverables and milestones.
 You should be able to define your comprehensive testing plan, testing cases, and metrics for your product.

 It is interesting to note that a range of factors can affect these parameters.
 For instance, effective project management and domain expertise can ensure the achievement of test planning and execution efficiency optimally.

 To achieve higher error discovery rates and lower defect rejection rates, one cannot question the importance of professionals.
 These people are technically proficient and possess adequate domain knowledge and exposure to automate efficiently and handle unforeseen test scenarios.

-To increases the efficacy of the QA process, it is vital that you document and structure your strategy well.
+To increase the efficacy of the QA process, it is vital that you document and structure your strategy well.
 It should use tools for tracking and managing defects and for the creation and execution of test cases.

 HIRING AN EXPERT OUTSOURCED QA TESTING AGENCY

 Hiring an expert outsourced QA testing agency can be a strategically important business decision so that you can focus your energies on the core product while leaving the rest to the experts.